 Unlike most other jackhammers, it is completely non-vibrational and will not bug you with unnecessary, over-the-top vibrations.
 This makes it really comfortable for you.
 You can use this jackhammer in both vertical and horizontal positions because its weight is evenly distributed and is very balanced.
 For any type of materials you need to be jackhammered, you can adjust the speed of the jackhammer to suit your purpose.
 It has a chisel that is secure in varying arrangements and will protect and keep speeds constant.
 It comes replete with a case where you can keep or store it when it is not in use.

-The Dewalt 2W511 Hammerdrill is another great product from Dewalt.
+The Dewalt 2W511 Best Hammer Drill is another great product from Dewalt.
 This model is corded meaning it will not go off or die while you are in the middle of an important project.
 You simply need to plug it in a socket.
-It is powered by a 7.8 Amp motor.
-The motor provides heavy-duty operation, overload safety, and sturdy workmanship.
-It has a dual mode for steel, wood or concrete depending on your use for it.
+A 7.8 Amp motor powers it.
+The motor provides heavy-duty operation, overload safety, and sturdy quality.
+It has a dual-mode for steel, wood, or concrete depending on your use for it.

 All interchangeable on the switch of a button.
 It is lightweight and designed to be comfortably used over longer periods of time.
 The side handle can be rotated across an angle of 3600 for greater maneuver.
 The speed can also be varied as desired for more precision in depth drilling and for more accuracy in placement of holes on surfaces.
 Read More: Heavy Duty Drills Reviews & Buying Guides.

-This is a heavy-duty, powerful drill that is also corded.
+This is one of the best hammer drills that is also corded.
 With a corded design, there is no need to worry about discharging or recharging batteries.
 You can plug it in and have all the power you need at your disposal.
 It has an 8Amp motor that gives high performance.
 The handle of the pistol grip is soft for easy and comfortable handling and use.
 The ratcheting chuck is keyless and one-hundred percent metal.
-It has a ball-bearing design that guarantees a longer lasting life.
+It has a ball-bearing design that guarantees a longer-lasting life.

 It comes with designs and features that make it effectively usable drill across various materials like wood, metal, and concrete.
 It is versatile in use and flexible in utility.
 It only weighs about 4 pounds, is very lightweight and supports long-term use without stress or strain on your wrist or arm muscles.
 Because it is not bulky, you can easily store it anywhere.
 The trigger may take a while getting used to, but once you get the hang of it, you’ll discover it is a breeze.
 It is balanced, feels sturdy and is very easy to handle.